digitalpalidictionary/rus/src/sandhi.md

 ![sandhisplitter](pics/sandhi/bahalamadhukatelanāgabalapicchillādīnaṃ.png)

-Currently this feature is available for the following books in the Pāḷi canon.
+Currently this feature is available for the following books in the Pāḷi corpus.

-- Dīgha Nikāya Book 1 Mūla
-- Dīgha Nikāya Book 2 Mūla
-- Dīgha Nikāya Book 3 Mūla
-- Majjhima Nikāya Book 2 Mūla
-- Majjhima Nikāya Book 2 Aṭṭhakathā
+- Vinaya mūla and aṭṭhakathā
+- Sutta mūla and aṭṭhakathā
+- Abhidhamma mūla and aṭṭhakathā

 More books will be incorporated in the upcoming months.